 Tom Vonberg

-Before coming to the independent bar, Tom was a barrister at the leading offshore law firm Walkers Global.
+Tom lives in North Yorkshire and London.
+He travels nationwide to represent his clients.
+Before coming to the independent bar, he was a barrister at the leading offshore law firm Walkers Global.

 Personal Injury

-He routinely appears in cases involving traumatic brain injury, spinal injury and in large dependency claims following fatal accidents.
+Tom routinely appears in cases involving traumatic brain injury, spinal injury, polytrauma and in large dependency claims following fatal accidents.
+He has worked on several group claims in relation to product liability, defective medical devices and toxic torts as well in multi-party injury claims.

 Traumatic Brain Injury

-Defending a claim for £1.25m following subdural haemorrhage requiring craniotomy.
-The claimant alleged profound cognitive disability and an inability to leave home unattended.
-She discontinued her claim and agreed to repay all interim payments following surveillance including of her running and weightlifting at the gym.
-Instructed by Kennedys Law LLP.
+£discontinuance; defending a claim pleaded at £1.2m for subdural haemorrhage requiring craniotomy.
+The Claimant alleged profound cognitive disability and an inability to leave home unattended.
+She discontinued her claim and agreed to repay all interim payments following surveillance.

 Spinal Injury

-Acted for the Claimant who, in a construction site accident, sustained C4 incomplete tetra paresis with complete loss of motor and sensory neurology below C4.
-Leading counsel was Henry Witcomb KC.
+£4 million, Construction site accident involving C4 incomplete tetra paresis with complete loss of motor and sensory neurology below C4.

 Fatality

-Acting for the family of a grandmother killed whilst she was a pedestrian when the Defendant mounted the kerb at speed.
-Tom appeared at the Defendant’s contested application for life expectancy evidence made in light of the decision in Dodds v Arif [2019] EWHC 1512.
+Contested life expectancy evidence; Tom appeared at the Defendant’s contested application for life expectancy evidence made in light of the decision in Dodds v Arif [2019] EWHC 1512.
 The claim settled and was approved by the court for twice the sum offered by the Defendant at a failed joint settlement meeting one year earlier.
-Instructed by Irwin Mitchell.
-News item here.

-Acting for the dependents of a man killed in a high-speed collision whilst he was the passenger of a driver and relative he knew to be drunk.
+Claim by the dependents of a man killed in a high-speed collision whilst he was the passenger of a driver and relative he knew to be drunk.
 A discount of 20% for contributory negligence was agreed in line with the authority of Owens v Brimmell [1977] QB 859 and the liability and quantum settlements were approved by the High Court.
-News item here.

 Serious injuries

-Acted for the Claimant who recovered £1.4 million at JSM for CRPS secondary to right ankle pilot fracture.
-Instructed by Minster Law.
+£1.4 million; CRPS secondary to right ankle pilot fracture.

-Acting for a Claimant as a secondary victim in respect of the death of her 10-year-old daughter killed by an uninsured driver.
-News item here.
+Secondary victim claim; in respect of the death of her 10-year-old daughter killed by an uninsured driver.

-Acted for a claimant who suffered amputation at work by the rotating arm of a waste silo.
-Led by Rob Weir KC.
-Instructed by Hugh James LLP.
+£1.5 million; Amputation at work by the rotating arm of a waste silo.

 Download section